harvester/docs/docs/troubleshooting/harvester.md

 - Click `Generate Support Bundle` button.
     ![](./assets/harvester-sb-support-button.png)

-- Enter some useful descriptions for the support bundle and click `Create` to generate and download a support bundle.
+- Enter a useful description for the support bundle and click `Create` to generate and download a support bundle.
     ![](./assets/harvester-sb-support-modal.png)